What Is Trent Reznor's Net Worth?

 Early Life

-Michael Trent Reznor was born on May 17th of 1965 in New Castle, Pennsylvania.
-He was raised in Mercer, Pennsylvania, and his parents divorced when he was six.
+Michael Trent Reznor was born on May 17, 1965, in New Castle, Pennsylvania.
+In 1884, his great-grandfather, George Reznor, founded the Reznor Company, a manufacturer of HVAC units that still exists today and continues to carry the family name.
+Trent was raised in Mercer, Pennsylvania.
+His parents divorced when he was six.
 Trent was subsequently raised by his grandparents, who encouraged his involvement in musical pursuits from a young age.
 At age 12, he began playing the piano, and it soon became obvious that he had a natural talent for music.
 In addition, Reznor enjoyed skateboarding and building model planes throughout his youth.

 While attending high school, Trent learned how to play the tenor saxophone and the tuba.
 He also became involved in the school's theater program, taking roles in various stage productions.
 After graduating from high school, Trent attended Allegheny College and studied computer engineering.